 3. Microsoft Office 365 Word Add-In: It will allow users to publish and update the content of Drupal from Microsoft Office 365 Word document.

-Completed "Etherpad" Drupal plugin which allows integration of Etherpad in Drupal 8.
+Completed Etherpad integration feature in "Etherpad" Drupal plugin.
 Find more in this video.

 Initial work for "Google Docs" Drupal plugin is completed which include plugin discovery, API Key generation and saving it through Drupal Configuration API.
 Also completed Add Site feature in Google Docs Add-On using test_connection route of "Google Docs" Drupal plugin.